Receive awards and conference updates

-That’s why we created and continue to improve the Employee Engagement Awards; to provide a platform to recognise excellence in engagement that inspires action and drives the industry and the employee experience forward
+That’s why we created and continue to improve the Employee Engagement Awards in association with People Insight; to provide a platform to recognise excellence in engagement that inspires action and drives the industry and the employee experience forward

 By entering and hopefully winning, The EE Awards will provide you with industry acknowledgement and an important competitive advantage to attract the best talent globally and all year round.